|

 crocodile's eyes looking for me, and once I

-got caught in it's sight it moved rapidly
+got caught in its sight it moved rapidly

 towards me, forcing me to swiftly get out of